 Nine Schools Four States: Tennessee & Kentucky

-3. Union University (Jackson, TN): A stellar choice for students seeking a Christian education.
-I was moved by their core values—Christ-Centered, People-Focused—and their accessible scholarship Tiers.
-A student with an ACT score of 18 and a 2.0 GPA can qualify for a $11,000 University Scholarship.
+3. Union University (Jackson, TN): This school represents a stellar choice for students seeking a Christian education.
+Their core values, like Christ-Centered and People-Focused, deeply impressed me.
+Furthermore, UU offers highly accessible scholarship tiers.
+Do you have students with an ACT score of 18 and a 2.0 GPA?
+If you answer yes, students can qualify for a $11,000 University Scholarship.

-4. Murray State University (Murray, KY): My new favorite!
+4. Murray State University (Murray, KY): Meanwhile, Murray State became my new favorite!
 The student panel’s genuine love for MSU was infectious.
 It’s affordable, career-focused, and has a unique “horse-friendly” campus for vet-med students.
 Plus, their rep, Lindsey, recently visited our Postsecondary Fair and was a huge hit.